centrahq/api-documentation/user/pages/01.overview/02.products/docs.md

 * Colors: Standard distinction when dealing with fashion.
 For example, red shirt and a blue shirt are different variant of the same product, they have the same price and are likely made of the same material.
 * Sizes: In fashion, all sizes of the same product usually have the same price.
 This is not the case if you're selling suitcases or rings, where the price depends on the amount of material used for production.
 * Minor differences: The same color shirt can be offered with different style of collar or cuffs.
 When they are defined as separate variants, they can be set with different prices, description or promotions.

+Variants can also be a combination of criteria.
+For example, if you were selling bags that came in multiple colors and sizes, you would want to create a variant for each combination.

 #### Size